Mircerson/AERQ/README.md

 This code features a custom target on mbed os which configures the RF switch properly and adds a few macros for the board.

 See mbed_app.json and custom_targets.json for more details.

+Thanks to [hallard](https://github.com/hallard/LoRa-E5-Breakout) for adding the support in the official mbed os custom target repository.

 ## Payload decoder for TTN